avalenzo1/idevote/README.md

 # Welcome to iDevote!

 Spending time with God shouldn't be a hassle.
+Devote your time to God now!

 ## Creating and Maintaining Good Habits